Miscellaneous

 li-liquid

-When using Liquid code directly in Shopify, Webflow may disrupt the formatting of double quotes.
-To prevent this, we’ve introduced li-liquid
+When using Liquid code directly in Shopify, Webflow may alter the formatting of certain characters —especially double quotes — within Custom Code elements or <script> tags.
+To prevent this, you can use the li-liquid

 li-paginate